skitscript/.github/profile/readme.md

 <h1 align="center"><img src="../logo.png" alt="Skitscript"></h1>

-A simple document which reads like a stage play and plays like a visual novel.
+A simple document format which reads like a stage play and plays like a visual novel.

 ## Simple Example